Jubilee Media: Selective editing

 Hasan indicated that racist content was edited out of the final broadcast, stating "there was racist [expletive] that didn't make the cut."

 The company has also faced scrutiny over editorial practices.
 In an interview with Semafor, Lee acknowledged that they gave Pete Buttigieg's team editorial input over his "Surrounded" episode, stating: "We gave some input, yeah."
 He admitted this was not standard practice for all guests and indicated the company would not repeat this arrangement in the future, explaining that the decision was made for "legal reasons" due to Buttigieg's role in the administration at the time.

-False equivalency guised as neutrality
+False equivalency disguised as neutrality

 Lorenz has raised concerns about the company's approach to creating "middle ground" content, arguing that the concept of finding neutral middle ground between "hyper progressivism and fascism" is problematic.
 She criticized what she termed "performative middle ground theater," where discussions focus on having "everyone compromise to agree on some sort of theoretical middle ground" rather than substantively addressing issues.

 The asymmetry in platform treatment was highlighted when Hasan told Ali, "Jordan Peterson (a conservative commentator) goes on and debates 20 atheists and there are a bunch of liberal smart college kids who address him in good faith.
 I go on and I get a bunch of Nazis."